 Of course it is the composition of porcelain veneers that make them so durable.
 The glass-like material used to custom-make each veneer for each patient is the highest quality porcelain and has proven time and time again to be resistant to fractures and wear.
 The translucency and shading of the porcelain used for veneers is an added bonus – it makes the veneers look as much like a natural tooth as possible, so your smile makeover looks completely natural too.

 The makeup of veneers also makes them able to withstand extreme temperature changes.
 So if you drink a hot cup of tea or eat a very cold bowl of ice cream, there should be no adverse side effects where your veneers are concerned.

 Ultimately, porcelain veneers are strong, durable, functional, and flawless.
 It only takes the meticulous application of veneers by a talented dentist to make sure your smile is unforgettable for all the right reasons.
-Make your appointment for a consultation with Dr. Ken Cirka or Dr. Jessica Meier at Philadelphia Dentistry and ask about porcelain veneers and whether they’re the right cosmetic dentistry treatment for you.
+Make your appointment for a consultation with Dr. Ken Cirka, Dr. Mimi Jeon or Dr. Evan Ridge at Philadelphia Dentistry and ask about porcelain veneers and whether they’re the right cosmetic dentistry treatment for you.

 or contact us today for a free consultation with Dr. Cirka, Dr. Jeon, or Dr. Ridge in our Center City, Philadelphia office.